PSU-ICDS/icds_docs/docs/running-jobs/batch-jobs.md

 ## Queues

-In SLURM, what are commonly called "queues" are technically known as Partitions.
+In Slurm, what are commonly called "queues" are technically known as Partitions.
 A partition is a logical grouping of compute nodes (servers) that your job can run on.

 Partitions are the primary way resources are organized.
 They are used to manage different hardware types, control which users can access which machines, and set default limits.

-You must specify a partition to tell SLURM where your job should run.
+You must specify a partition to tell Slurm where your job should run.
 This is done with the #SBATCH directive:

 ```bash
 #SBATCH --partition=<partition_name>